-(First priority in each category will be given to siblings (see note 4) that is, children who will have older brothers or sisters attending the academy in September 2020.)
+(First priority in each category will be given to siblings (see note 4) that is, children who will have older brothers or sisters attending the academy in September 2022.)

-- Catholic 'children looked after' (in public care) and Catholic children previously 'looked after' but ceased to be so because they became adopted or became subject to a child arrangements or special guardianship order immediately following having been looked after. - Catholic children whose home address is within the partner parishes (see school website for map). - 3.
-Catholic children of members of academy staff who have been employed at the academy or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - 4.
-Other Catholic children. - Other 'children looked after' (in public care) and other children previously 'looked after' but ceased to be so because they became adopted or became subject to a child arrangements or special guardianship order immediately following having been looked after. - 6.
-Children of other Christian denominations (see note 3). - 7.
-Other children of members of academy staff who have been employed at the academy or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - 8.
-Other children.
+- 1. Catholic 'looked after children' or children who were previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - Catholic children whose home address is within the boundaries specified in the map of NPCAT Admission Zones. (see school website) - 3.
+Catholic children of members of school staff who have been employed at the school or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - 4.
+Other Catholic children. - 5.
+Other 'looked after children' or children who were previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 6.
+Other children of members of school staff who have been employed at the school or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - 7.
+Children from other Christian denominations. (see note 3) - 8.
+Other children